 Answer: Chicago

-- If you walked due east from the tip of Navy Pier, you'd walk into Lake Michigan.
-If you could walk on water and continue walking east, your first step on land would be in what US state?
+19. If you walked due east from the tip of Navy Pier, you'd walk into a lake.
+If you could walk on water and continue east, what would be your first step on land in what U.S. state?

 Answer: Michigan